-- Please register in the NRFU experts database available at https://grants.nrfu.org.ua
+- Please register via email in the NRFU experts database available at https://grants.nrfu.org.ua

-- Familiarise yourself with the principles and rules of projects expert evaluation set out in the “The Guidelines for Consideration and Expert Evaluation of Scientific Research and Development Projects Submitted to the National Research Foundation of Ukraine to Participate in Competitive Selection” (see excerpt below)
+- Familiarise yourself with the principles and rules of projects expert evaluation set out in “The procedure of consideration and expertise of research and development projects, submitted to the National Research Foundation of Ukraine for participation in call selections”

-The list of projects proposed for the evaluation by the Competition Commission to a particular expert appears in the section “Applications for the evaluation” of his/her personal cabinet.
+The list of projects proposed for the evaluation by the Call Commission to a particular expert appears in the section “Applications for evaluation” of your personal cabinet.

 - Acknowledge your consent or inform of your refusal to draw up an expert opinion in your personal cabinet in the NRFU database within three days after receiving the invitation to evaluate the project.
 Expressing your consent to draw up an expert opinion you confirm thereby that you are competent in the field of the project.

-- Get access in your personal cabinet in the NRFU database to the application for funding the project, which you agreed to evaluate
+- Access in your personal cabinet in the NRFU database to the project, which you agreed to evaluate

-Application details and evaluation form is available in the section “Applications for the evaluation” after the moderator verify your documents.
+Application details and evaluation form is available in the section “Applications for evaluation” after the moderator accepts your documents.

 - Study thoroughly all the files of the project application subject to evaluation (project description, CV of the Principal investigator and project applicants, budget, and others)

-- Assess the extent to which the proposed project relates to the theme of the Competition
+- Assess the extent to which the proposed project relates to the theme of the Call

 - Verify the information provided in the application if you have any doubts as to its reliability